pSpaces/Programming-with-Spaces/tutorial-tuple-spaces.md

 A complete example for this chapter can be found [here](https://github.com/pSpaces/goSpace/blob/master/examples/fridge1/main.go).

+Further operations on spaces include:
+- `getp` is the non-blocking version of `get`.
+In addition to the matching tuple, it returns whether the operation was successful or not.
+- `getall` is a non-blocking operation that returns all tuples matching a template and removes them from the space.
+- `query` is the non-destructive version of `get`.
+Given a template, the operation blocks until a tuple is found in the space which matches the template.
+It then returns the matched `tuple` and removes it from the space.
+- `queryp` is the non-blocking version of query.
+In addition to the matching tuple, it returns whether the operation was successful or not.
+- `queryall` is the non-destructive version of `getAll`.

+They will be discussed in further chapters.

 What next?
 Move to the next chapter on [concurrent programing with spaces](tutorial-concurrent-programming)!